- What We Do

 - Provided lifesaving AIDS treatment to more than 6.7 million people and HIV counseling and testing to more than 57.7 million people.

 - Supported more than 12.8 million pregnant women with HIV testing and counseling and provided prevention of mother-to-child transmission (PMTCT) services to more than 780,000 HIV-positive women.
 As a result, 95 percent of these babies were born HIV-free.

 - Reached nearly 17 million people with care and support, including more than 5 million orphans and vulnerable children.

 - Supported approximately 4.2 million voluntary medical male circumcision procedures in east and southern Africa.

-Reflections and Impressions from AIDS 2012: Read our insights from last year's conference in D.C.
+Reflections and Impressions from AIDS 2012: Read our insights from the 2012 conference in D.C.